Last Modified on January 20, 2024

 For this reason, they’ve always been popular among data analysts in spreadsheet tools like Google Sheets or Excel.

-So Google added pivot tables to their Data Studio product in 2017, which made them even more accessible for your client-centric (or upper-management-centric) reports.
+So Google added pivot tables to their Looker Studio product in 2017, which made them even more accessible for your client-centric (or upper-management-centric) reports.

-In Google Data Studio, pivot tables can tell a story with data alongside other graphic representations.
+In Looker Studio, pivot tables can tell a story with data alongside other graphic representations.

-💡 Top Tip: Adding tooltip annotations is a great way to add extra information to your Google Data Studio reports!
+💡 Top Tip: Adding tooltip annotations is a great way to add extra information to your Looker Studio reports!

 Of course, for pivot tables to tell a good story, you need to know how to use them correctly.

-So let’s learn how to make pivot tables in Google Data Studio!
+So let’s learn how to make Looker Studio pivot tables!

 For this tutorial, we’ll be using a prepared sample sheet that contains sample audience data from Google Analytics.

-In Google Data Studio, click Add a chart and scroll down to select a Pivot table.
+In Looker Studio, click Add a chart and scroll down to select a Pivot table.
 (The fancy ones can include bar graphs or heat maps.)

 Voila!
-A pivot table will appear, pre-populated with what GDS guesses might be some interesting data.
+A pivot table will appear, pre-populated with what Looker Studio guesses might be some interesting data.
 This one comes with New Users as the Metric.

 However, unlike a normal data table, you’ll find that the metrics don’t appear as column headers with dimensions as row headers.